sander-aleks/KAK100Portfolio/README.md

 - Kevin Zukker:	I'll try to do everything a little better when the next project comes along. :-)

-**Üks pehme oskus, mida õppisin ja endas arendasin**
+**One soft skill**
-- Aavik: I improved my team leading skills and figured that it's okay to ask for help when it's needed
+- Aavik: I improved my team leading skills and figured that it's okay to ask for help when it's needed.

 - Jan: During this project I improved my teamwork skills.

 - Raimond: In this project I improved my skills on teamwork.

-- Sander-Aleks:	 Arendasin tiimitööd ja kuidas paremini kasutada githubi
+- Sander-Aleks:	 Improved teamwork. :-)

 - Kevin Kangur:	 	I improved my teamwork ability.

 - Henry:	I learned how to work as a team on a project.

-- Kevin Zukker:	Arendasin tiimitööd
+- Kevin Zukker:	Improved my teamwork skills.

-**Üks tehniline oskus, mida õppisin ja endas arendasin**
+**One hard skill**
-- Aavik: Õppisin GitHubis README failidega seotud asjade kohta palju ja sain ka Zone'i osas targemaks
+- Aavik: I learnt more abot about README files in GitHub and gained more information about site hosting in Zone

 - Jan:  Improved my Figma, HTML and CSS skills

 - Raimond: Improved Figma, Readme and Github.

-- Sander-Aleks:	 Õppisin paremini kasutama javascripti ja kuidas paremini kasutada githubi.
+- Sander-Aleks:	 I improved my javascript skills and learnt how to better use GitHub.

 - Kevin Kangur:	 	I learned how to use Figma a bit and improved on my HTML and CSS skills.

 - Henry:	 I learned more about HTML and CSS and quite a bit more about Github.

-- Kevin Zukker:	Õppisin paremini kasutama githubi ja figmat.
+- Kevin Zukker:	I learnt how to use GitHub and Figma.